bhisaac/5eFP/5eFP-SRD-V0.1.md

 # Creating Encounters
 Building and running encounters requires no preparation or complicated formulas.
 All traps, creatures, and story-situations are considered encounters and they all follow the same rules.

-**GM TIP:** Don't worry if encounters with creatures are resolved without combat.
-Resourceful PCs find cleavers ways of bypassing combat.
+**GM TIP:** Resourceful PCs find cleave ways of bypassing combat.
 Whenever this happens, award Coin as if the PCs had defeated the encounter using combat.

-Encounter statistics are determined by the current level of play (LEVEL).
+**LEVEL.** Encounter statistics are determined by the current level of play (LEVEL).

+**Damage.** If an encounter includes a creature, trap, or environmental condition that deals damage, then it deals no more than the listed value per round.

+**Armor Class (AC).** This value represents how difficult it is to attack a creature, adversary, or obstacle within the encounter.

+**Difficulty Class (DC).** Use this value as the target number needed for a PC action to succeed during the encounter.

+**MAX Wounds.** The total number of wounds the encounter can sustain.
+Creatures are knocked unconscious and must start making death saves.
+A minion’s MAX wounds is always 1.
+If you want to increase a minion’s MAX wounds, promote it to an elite or boss.

+**Attack Bonus.** The modifier you add to all d20 attack rolls used during the encounter.

 ## Generic Encounter Stats
 - **Damage:** LEVEL